 Mealybugs were collected from Rasipuram and Kalkurichi of Namakkal district, Vennandur of Salem District and Madathukulam of Thiruppur district.
-Under stereo zoom binocular microscope (LEICA M205C) observation was made on colour, presence or absence of posterior and lateral filaments and presence or absence of wax coating on the cuticle which are the key characters for the field level identification of mealybug species (Sunil Joshi et al.,2021).
-At field level the typical symptom of bunchy top was documented.
+Under stereo zoom binocular microscope (LEICA M205C) observation was made on colour, presence or absence of posterior and lateral filaments and presence or absence of wax coating on the cuticle, which are the key characters for the field level identification of mealybug species (Sunil Joshi et al.,2021).
+At the field level, the typical symptom of bunchy top was documented.

 Result and Discussion

-The mealybug species were identified by morphological characters viz., colour, presence or absence of mealy coating, anal filament and lateral body filaments.
+The mealybug species were identified by morphological characters viz., colour, presence or absence of mealy coating, anal filament, and lateral body filaments.
 It was found that Ferrisia virgata (Cockerell), Pseudococcus jackbeardsleyi Gimpel and Miller and P. manihoti are co existed in cassava plant.

-F. virgata: Adult female is dull yellowish orange later turns into brownish, absence of mealy coating on thorax and abdomen (definite paired patches on thorax and abdomen) and pair of stout posterior filaments.
+F. virgata: Adult female is dull yellowish orange,which later turns brownish, absence of mealy coating on thorax and abdomen (definite paired patches on thorax and abdomen) and pair of stout posterior filaments.
 The length of the body is 2.03 mm and the posterior filament length is 0.84 mm (Fig. 1).
-This was confirmed with Ariane and Amanda (2017) who described that F. Virgata is named as striped mealybug because of the presence of two dark dorsal longitudinal stripes on the body which is visible as bare patches on the cuticle and has two posterior wax filaments with a length of half of the body length.
+This was confirmed with Ariane and Amanda (2017) who described that F. Virgata and it is named as striped mealybug because of the presence of two dark dorsal longitudinal stripes on the body which is visible as bare patches on the cuticle and has two posterior wax filaments with a length of half of the body length.
 Kaydan and Gullan (2012) detailed that the genus Ferrisia can easily be distinguished from other taxa of mealybugs with the presence of dark dorsal areas because of absence of wax.
 F. virgata in cassava was reported by Sunil Joshi et al. (2021).

-P. jackbeardsleyi: Colour of the adult female is light yellow to reddish orange.
-Presence of two broad dorso medial line and two thin submarginal lines.
+P. jackbeardsleyi: Colour of the adult female is light yellow to reddish-orange.
+Presence of two broad dorso medial lines and two thin submarginal lines.
 Filaments are of two pair of posterior filaments and long lateral filaments.
-First caudal pair is longer than body and next pair is half length of first pair.
-Lateral filaments length is equal to body width (Fig. 2).
-Mani et al. (2013) described that P. jackbeardsleyi is characterised with thin filaments around the body and caudal pair of one half length of body.
+The first caudal pair is longer than the body, and the next pair is the half length of the first pair.
+Lateral filaments length equals body width (Fig. 2).
+Mani et al. (2013) described that P. jackbeardsleyi is characterized with thin filaments around the body and caudal pair of one-half length of body.
 Sunil Joshi et al. (2021) narrated the filaments of P. Jackbeardsleyi which is in accordance with the present study.

 P.manihoti: The adult female is rosy pink to yellow with clearly visible segmentation.
-The wax filaments are not well developed in lateral and posterior region which gives marginal wavy appearance to the body (Fig. 3).
-Sunil Joshi et al. (2021) detailed that P. manihoti is characterised with poorly developed caudal and lateral filaments.
+The wax filaments are not well developed in lateral and posterior regions which gives marginal wavy appearance to the body (Fig. 3).
+Sunil Joshi et al. (2021) detailed that P. manihoti is characterized with poorly developed caudal and lateral filaments.

-At severe infestation level of P. manihoti, the mealybugs were found in all parts of the plant viz., twigs, stem and base of the leaves.
-Most of the time the occurrence was in terminal portion of the plant and causes stunted growth, distortion of leaves and bunchy top appearance which was evidenced by Supartha et al.(2022).
-It was also observed that P. manihoti secretions was much extensive and cause more sooty mould development and defoliation of the leaf extensively (Fig. 4).
+At severe infestation level of P. manihoti, the mealybugs were found in all parts of the plant viz., twigs, stem, and base of the leaves.
+Most of the time, the occurrence was in terminal portion of the plant and caused stunted growth, distortion of leaves and bunchy top appearance which was evidenced by Supartha et al.(2022).
+It was also observed that P. manihoti secretions were much extensive and caused more sooty mould development and defoliation of the leaf extensively (Fig. 4).

 The collection and identification of mealybug species in cassava registered the presence